3 travelers attacked at San Francisco airport with sharp weapon

-(KRON) – Three people were injured on Friday night at San Francisco International Airport (SFO) after being attacked by a man wielding a sharp weapon, according to an SFO spokesperson and San Francisco Police Department.
+Three people were injured Friday night at San Francisco International Airport (SFO) after being attacked by a man wielding a sharp weapon, according to an SFO spokesperson and the San Francisco Police Department.

 A suspect was arrested following the attack, police say.